 Metric 17 Percentage of consumers having access to at least one independent and verified price comparison tool Description Percentage of consumers having access to offers through at least one independent and verified price comparison tool Purpose This metric is used to measure whether the consumer has the possibility to identify the best offers.
-The easier the consumer can estimate available savings, the more informed will be his /her decision to either switch to a better offer or stay with the current deal.
+The easier the consumer can estimate available savings, the more informed their decision will be to either switch to a better offer or stay with the current deal.
 An independent and verified price comparison tool (PCT) is a powerful empowerment tool to make comparisons easier for consumers.
-A PCT is a tool, generally a web page, which lists all the offers available to the consumer and where he can evaluate the potential benefits of switching.
-Such a tool can be considered: - Independent: as long as it is free from any commercial bias. - Verified: if the control made by the NRA, or another competent authority, shows that the tool is correct, accurate and exhaustive. © Exhaustiveness: all prices and products available for the totality of customers should be shown as a first step.
+A PCT is a tool, generally a web page, which lists all the offers available to the consumer and where they can evaluate the potential benefits of switching.
+Such a tool can be considered: Independent: as long as it is free from any commercial bias.
+Verified: if the check made by the NRA, or another competent authority, shows that the tool is correct, accurate and exhaustive.
+Exhaustiveness: all prices and products available for all customers should be shown as a first step.
 If not possible, the Comparison Tool should clearly state this before showing results.
-After the initial search, the option to filter results should be offered to the customer.
-Correctness and accuracy: price information used in the comparison should be updated as often as necessary to correctly reflect prices available on the market Source of data This indicator should be the result of a research made by the NRA.
+After the initial search, the option to filter

+Source of data results should be offered to the customer.
+Correctness and accuracy: price information used in the comparison should be updated as often as necessary to correctly reflect prices available on the market.
+This indicator should be the result of research made by the NRA.
 Quantification The percentage of consumers is calculated on the basis of the number of consumers that have access to an independent and verified comparison tool, relative to the total amount of consumers.
 This PCT has been identified as an independent and verified tool by the NRA.
 This metric should be calculated separately for gas and electricity.
-Likewise metric 11, this indicator should also focus on whether at least one of such PCTs lists offers that are relevant for all categories of consumers (for geographical or technical issues there may be some consumers who cannot find relevant offers on any PCTs).
+Similarly, metric 11 should also focus on whether at least one of such PCTs lists offers that are relevant for all categories of consumers (for geographical or technical issues there may be some consumers who cannot find relevant offers on any PCTs).
+"Having access to a PCT" requires that consumers can actually find at least one alternative offer from an alternative supplier for their connection point, assuming that they can access the internet.
+(The intention is not to measure the possibility for consumers to access the internet.)
+Frequency This metric should be measured annually.
 Unit of measure Percentage of consumers having access to relevant offers through an independent and verified price comparison tool Data completeness N/A